Raissadev/Science-blog/README.md

 This blog is still under development!
 I present a project scope for science articles, it can now be used in production!
 But there are some details that need to be put up front.
+I interrupted the project for getting a little "fed up" rs, but then I'll resume development! ☺️

 - Obs: I recommend using docker for testing!